szabba/eventqueen/README.markdown

 * "remove" functionality in note menu
 * "edit" functionality in note menu
 * either "note" or "card" as a name in all places
+* improve tests by using randomized initial states
+* error handling for CRDT operations

 ## Later